A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

 In the Block Maze game, the player's objective is to reach the goal coin.
 It has 4 possible actions to choose: {north, south, east, west}.
 Every action leads to moving into a neighbor cell in the grid in the corresponding direction, except that a collision on the block (dark green) results in no movement.
-To evaluate the effectiveness of our RL approaches, the Block Maze is injected with 25 bugs that are randomly distributed within the environment.
-A bug is triggered if the robot reaches a specific location in the map, shown on Figure \ref{fig:blockmazewithbugs}.
+To evaluate the effectiveness of our DRL approaches, 25 bugs are artificially injected to the Block Maze, and randomly distributed within the environment.
+A bug is a position in the Block Maze that is triggered if the robot (agent) reaches its location as in the map, as shown in Figure \ref{fig:blockmazewithbugs}.
+A bug has no direct impact on the game but can be located in invalid locations of the game environment such as the Block Maze obstacles or outside of the Block Maze observation space.
+Invalid locations on the other hand cause the end of the game.
+Therefore, in this study we consider 2 types of bugs.
+Type 1 refers to exploratory bugs that measure the exploration capabilities of the agent, and Type 2 refers to bugs at invalid locations of the Block Maze.